How to apply for a fisheries dispensation from UK laws to carry out scientific research from a fishing vessel in English waters.

 - catching and landing fish over a vessel’s catch limits – MMO may be able to provide extra quota to licensed fishing vessels involved in research

-- catching and landing fish stocks for which a vessel has no quota allocation
+- catching, retaining or landing fish stocks for which a vessel has no quota allocation

 Licensing and consenting requirements

-You may require additional licenses and consents to carry out your proposed research.
+You may require additional licences and consents to carry out your proposed research.
 This is relevant regardless of which type of vessel you are using, and whether you require a fisheries dispensation.
+It is your responsibility to ensure such licences and consents are in place.

-A marine wildlife licence is required by anyone who wishes to carry out an activity in the English marine area or the Welsh offshore area that is prohibited under nature conservation legislation where the activity cannot be sufficiently mitigated against.
+A marine wildlife licence is required by anyone who wishes to carry out an activity that may effect a species that is protected by wildlife legislation.

 Marine licensing requirements

-Work within the dispensation application may also require a marine licence or application for an exemption.
-It is the applicants responsibility to ensure that they have all relevant licences in place before they start any survey.
-Information on the application process and list of licensable activities is available.
+Activities within the dispensation application may also require a marine licence or application for an exemption.
+It is the applicant’s responsibility to ensure that they have all relevant licences in place before starting their research activities.
+Further information on the application process and a list of marine licensable activities is available here: Do I need a marine licence.

-You may be required to comply with these byelaws and, unless stated, the derogation does not allow you to operate where it is not permitted within the sites.
+You may be required to comply with these byelaws and, unless stated, the derogation does not allow you to undertake activities which would constitute an offence under the byelaw.

 Your dispensation application will ask you to provide details of any marine protected area you may be operating in.
 A map and details of all marine protected areas can be found on the Joint Nature Conservation Committee (JNCC) website.